j-frei/wikipedia-db/README.md

 # Wikipedia SQLite Extraction Tool

 ## How to Use
-Run the script `generateWikipediaSQLite.sh`.
+Run the script `generateWikipediaSQLiteEN.sh` (`generateWikipediaSQLiteDE.sh` for German).
 This script performs the following steps:
  - Downloading the latest Wikipedia dump (in English) from the internet
  - Extracting the obtained data
  - Convert the XML file into a SQLite file.